SovereignCloudStack/docs/docs/04-operating-scs/08-backups/user_data_backups.md

 :::note

-When creating backups of attached (in-use) volumes, the `force` parameter has to be used.
-These backups capture a state of the full volume at runtime.
-They will be crash-consistent but not app-consistent.
+When creating backups of attached (in-use) volumes, the state of the full volume is captured at runtime.
+Backups created this way will be crash-consistent but not app-consistent.

 :::